schwarzlichtbezirk/hms/readme.md

 If you're going to share resources, first of all you can open `hms.yaml` file and change `access-key` and `refresh-key` for tokens protection.
 This is main server settings file, and it does not modified by program.
 Then you can open `profiles.yaml` file and change default admin password to anything other.
 Changing authentication passwords and profile passwords - that's all modifications to provide basic protection access to server.

 Resources placement can be configured by environment variables.
-Path with configurations files - by `CONFIGPATH`, placement of resorces package - by `PACKPATH`, path with package caches - by `CACHEPATH`.
+Path to configuration file `hms.yaml` - by `CFGFILE`, directory with placement of resorces package - by `PKGPATH`, directory with images caches - by `TMBPATH`.

 # Authorization